rnag/dataclass-wizard/README.rst

     from dataclasses import dataclass
     from typing import Annotated

+    from dataclass_wizard import JSONWizard, skip_if_field
-    from dataclass_wizard import JSONWizard, SkipIfNone, skip_if_field, EQ
+    from dataclass_wizard.conditions import SkipIfNone, EQ

     @dataclass